cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 from 7.4.3 to 7.5:
-  removed the driver requirement for the access memory regions tool added 1 byte jmp instructions (that will install an exeption handler and place an int3 at the location) added a scanoption so you can skip unpaged memory. (should prevent targets from eating up RAM when scanned) reassemble() now rewrites an instruction using multiple lines when needed make some error messages more descriptive
+  removed the driver requirement for the access memory regions tool added 1 byte jmp instructions (that will install an exception handler and place an int3 at the location) added a scanoption so you can skip unpaged memory. (should prevent targets from eating up RAM when scanned) reassemble() now rewrites an instruction using multiple lines when needed make some error messages more descriptive